Published 2014-09-22.

 The definition of what constitutes failure is dependant on the monadic type of the generator.

-s 'fail' when they consist of the empty list (Nil
+Lists 'fail' when they consist of the empty list (Nil),

 will be yielded as the value of the for-comprehension.